Once a website is launched, business owners turn to the search engines. Often a website is listed for a few general terms and the company name.

 - A really popular phrase with high competition.

 - A key phrase that no one searches for.

 - A term that is just too broad.

-Low competition phrases may not have 1 million searches.
-The aim here is to rank highly for several, low competition phrases that would supply a good stream of visits to your site.
+Low competition phrases may not have a million searches.
+The aim here is to rank highly for several, low competition phrases that will supply a good stream of visits to your site.

-The smaller the competition, the more likely a site is to rank and actually get the click, which can turn into a sale.
+The smaller the competition, the more likely a site is to rank and actually receive the click, which can turn into a sale.

 Where does my website rank?